bearclawpower/api-documentation-jekyll/_docs/signup.md

 ## Requesting an API access token

-You want an automated way to access our product data?
-You're in the right place.
+To get started using any version of our API, you must be an active dealer in good standing with Western Power Sports.
 Use this sign-up form to gain access to our API.
 This is the first step you'll need to take before you can start making requests to our API.

 <div class="note warning">
-  <h5>Dealer Account Required</h5>
-  <p>To get started using any version of our API, you must be an active dealer in good standing with Western Power Sports.
-You will be required to provide valid wpsorders.com credentials.</p>
+  <h5>Dealers Only</h5>
+  <p>The sign-up form is for WPS account holders, not to be used by application developers.
+It is important that the account holder themselves be the one who fills out the sign-up
+  form and not a third party or programmer working for the account holder.
+If you are a developer working for a WPS dealer, please instruct the dealer to sign up and then give you the access token after it is issued to them.</p>
 </div>

 ## Approval process